-- 1. The City Council does hereby adopt all Staff Reports along with the findings and recommendations of the Planning Commission, as contained in Exhibit "A". - 2.
-The Wilsonville Comprehensive Plan shall be amended as shown in Exhibit "B" attached. - 3.
-Staff is authorized to make any formatting changes necessary to integrate this amendment into the Comprehensive Plan.
+- 1. The City Council does hereby adopt all Staff Reports along with the findings and recommendations of the Planuing Commission, as contained in Exhibit "A". - 2.
+The Wilsonville Planning and Land Development Ordinance shall be amended as shown in Exhibit "B" attached. - 3.
+Staff is authorized to make any formatting changes necessary to integrate this amendment into the Planning and Land Development Ordinance a regular meeting of the City Council on the November 16, 2009 by roll call vote, commencing at the hour of 7 p.m. at the Wilsonville City Hall.

-SUBMITTED to the Wilsonville City Council and read for the first time at a regular meeting thereof on the 5th day of October, 2009, scheduled for second reading at a regular meeting of the City Council on the 19th day of October, 2009, and held over for a regular meeting of the City Council on the November 16, 2009 by roll call vote, commencing at the hour of 7 p.m. at the Wilsonville City Hall.
+SUBMITTED to the Wilsonville City Council and read for the first time at a regular meeting thereof on the 5th day of October, 2009, scheduled for second reading at a regular meeting of the City Council on the 19th day of October, 2009, and held over for